peterkuma/ds-format/README.md

 features of NetCDF.
 Over NetCDF, this format has an advantage of being much simpler and faster (up to 10 times), especially when reading or writing many small files.
 Unlike NetCDF, which is editable, the ds format is inteded to be written only once (the copy-on-write paradigm).
-The greatly simplifies the format and implementation, and improves performance.
+This greatly simplifies the format and implementation, and improves performance.
 The ds format can be used by reading or writing files an extension ".ds".
 Existing NetCDF files can be converted to ds with `ds select input.nc output.ds`, where `input.nc` is the input NetCDF files and `output.ds` is the output ds file.

-The format is composed of a header and body, separated by a newline character (`\n`).
-The header is a one line containing JSON of the metadata.
-In addition to the standard structure described above, the metadata contains a number of special fields describing where to find and how to decode the variable data.
+The format is composed of a header and a body, separated by a newline character (`\n`).
+The header is one line containing JSON of the metadata.
+In addition to the standard structure described [above](#format-description), the metadata contains a number of special fields describing where to find and how to decode the variable data.
 The body is a block of binary data directly following the header.
 The header and body are separated by a single newline character (`\n`).
 The body contains raw bindary data of the variables in a sequential order.

-In addition to the variable metadata described above, the ds native format uses the following properties:
+In addition to the variable metadata described [above](#format-description), the ds native format uses the following properties:

 - `.offset`: Data offset in bytes relative to the start of the body.
-- `.len`: Length of data in bytes, including a missing data bitmask, if present.
+- `.len`: Length of data in bytes, including a missing data bitmask or string lengths, if present.
 - `.type`: Data type of the variable.
 One of:
   `float` (floating-point number) `int` (integer), `uint` (unsigned integer), `bool` (boolean), `str` (byte string) and `unicode` (Unicode).
 - `.dsize`: Data type size in bits.
 E.g. if `.type` is `int` and `.dsize` is 64, it means the variable data are 64-bit integers.
 - `.endian`: Endianness. `b` for big endian, `l` for little endian.
-- `.missing`: Signifies that the data array is a masked array.
+- `.missing`: A boolean value signifying if the data array is a masked array.
 A bitmask of missing data is stored directly after the variable data, and is bitpacked.

 The variable data are stored at their offset as a flat sequence of binary values in bit ordering as in `.endian`.
 Multi-dimensional arrays are stored in the "C ordering" of rows and columns.

-Boolean values are bitpacked, and at the end it is padded with zeros to occupy an integer number of bytes.
-Bit ordering of bitpacked values is alwyas big endian.
+Boolean values (type `bool`) are bitpacked, and at the end are padded with zeros to occupy an integer number of bytes.
+Bit ordering of bitpacked values is alwyas big endian, and `.endian` of boolean variables should be `b`.

-If missing values are allowed, a missing value bitmask is stored directly after the variable data.
+If missing values are allowed (`.missing` is true), a missing value bitmask is stored directly after the variable data.
 The bitmask is bitpacked, and at the end it is padded with zeros to occupy an integer number of bytes.
-Bit ordering of bitpacked values is alwyas big endian.
+Bit ordering of bitpacked values is alwyas big endian, regardless of `.endian` of the variable.

 Data of string arrays (type `str` and `unicode`) are stored as an array of string lengths, followed by a sequence of the strings, encoded as UTF-8 if the